Explore New York like never before – on two wheels! Renting a bike is the best way to see the city.

 We at Citi Bike of course think that biking is the best way to see NYC!
 It's a quick and affordable way to get all around the city, and it even allows you to sightsee along the way.
 Citi Bike is a great option for most people – we'll explain how bike sharing works below, and also share a few options for traditional bike rental, in case that works better for your needs.

 Bike share is similar to bike rental, but with a few distinct advantages.
 It consists of a fleet of specially designed, sturdy and durable bikes that are locked into a network of docking stations throughout the city.
-The bikes can be unlocked from one station and returned to any other station in the system, making bike share ideal for one-way rides and getting from Point A to Point B. You can also use it to take a longer round-trip ride, just like traditional bike rental, if you want to explore a particular area like Central Park.
+The bikes can be unlocked from one station and returned to any other station in the system, making bike share ideal for one-way rides and getting from Point A to Point B.

 Visit the How It Works page on our website to learn more about bike share.